ExAblate using MRgFUS: The Operating Room of the Future

 MR guided Focused Ultrasound Surgery (MRgFUS) technology combines a high intensity focused ultrasound beam that heats and destroys targeted tissue, non-invasively and Magnetic Resonance Imaging system (MRI) which visualizes patient anatomy, and controls the treatment by continuously monitoring the tissue effect.

 Why Are MR guided Focused Ultrasound and Control Important for a Non-Invasive Procedure?

-- Imaging in 3 orientations for precise tumor targeting and accurate identification of pathology
+- Imaging in 3 orientations for precise tumour targeting and accurate identification of pathology

 - Beam path visualization for controlled treatment

-- MR thermometry for real-time and continuous temperature feedback allowing the physician to see temperature changes in the tumor during treatment
+- MR thermometry for real-time and continuous temperature feedback allowing the physician to see temperature changes in the tumour during treatment

 - Post treatment contrast imaging for precise treatment validation

 All of the above ensure safe and accurate MR guided Focused Ultrasound treatments.

 Imaging in 3 Orientations for Precise tumour Targeting

 High precision anatomical MR images in 3 orientations, showing the tumour and surrounding organs, are used to position the patient and to plan the treatment to ensure:

 - exact tumour targeting

 Sagittal Axial Coronal

 With MRgFUS, the focused ultrasound beam can be seen during the treatment to ensure that the ultrasound travels through a safe pathway to the focus.
 This ensures that the correct region is targeted.
 Sonication parameters can be adjusted to optimize the treatment and are monitored by the physician during the treatment.